CONTENT WARNING: the following may contain some mild language, crude humor, alcohol, and commentary on American politics.

 Oh yeah, Martin Van Buren wasn’t a great President, but he was a good – wait, no, sorry I can’t actually say that he was a good person either, because… well he wasn’t.
 Regardless of his moral failings and hypocritical nature, Van Buren was a talented politician prior to getting himself elected.

-Martin Van Buren was a notorious binge-drinker.
+Martin Van Buren was also a notorious binge-drinker.
 So much so that he earned the nickname “Blue Whiskey Van”.
 Most of his time in office (when he wasn’t drinking) was spent spending tax payer money on decorating the Oval Office with European luxuries… while an economic recession gripped the country.
-Speaking of, he was also nicknamed Martin Van ‘Ruin’, because of his shitty handeling of said economic calamity.
+Speaking of, he was also nicknamed Martin Van ‘Ruin’, because of his crappy handling of said economic calamity.

 Every step of the way he was on the wrong side of history.
-For starters, Van Buren was extremely pro-slavery, well sort of.
-You see, he actually worked against the spread of slavery to the Northern states and refused to annex Texas in order to halt its growth, BUT he also vehemently defended the rights of slave owners in Southern states.
+For starters, Van Buren was pro-slavery, well sort of.
+You see, he actually worked against the spread of slavery to the Northern states and refused to annex Texas in order to halt its growth, BUT he also vehemently defended the rights of slave owners in Southern states, choosing politics over his principles.
 So yeah, he was a bit of a hypocrite.

 When John Quincy Adams supported the slaves aboard the Amistad, Martin Van Buren sided with the Spanish government and the return of their stolen ‘property’.
 He also oversaw the deplorable continuation of the ‘Trail of Tears’ that Andrew Jackson started.

-The American people kicked his ass to the curb.
+The American people kicked him to the curb.
 Later in life, he joined the anti-slavery Free Soil party in an attempt to get reelected, with no such luck.

 9 – WILLIAM HENRY HARRISON